Specialties and Approach

 Religious Abuse

-It’s now becoming more common for people to talk publically about experiences of religious abuse, cults, high-control groups, and unhealthy faith communities.
-My bachelor's degree is in religion, and I specialize in working with people who are seeking freedom after years of silence and repression within their religious tradition.
-Having been a former minister myself, I offer an insider’s perspective of the unique challenges and struggles of current and former pastors, ministers, and faith leaders.
-I welcome people who were members and leaders of faith communities who are deconstructing (also called untangling) unhealthy aspects of their religion and actively seeking a more open and healthy way forward.
+It’s now becoming more common for people to talk publicly about experiences of religious abuse, cults, high-control groups, and unhealthy faith communities.
+My bachelor's degree is in religion, and I specialize in working with people seeking freedom after years of silence and repression within their religious traditions.
+Having been a former minister myself, I offer an insider’s perspective on the unique challenges and struggles of current and former pastors, ministers, and faith leaders.
+I welcome people who were members and leaders of faith communities and are deconstructing (also called untangling) unhealthy aspects of their religion, actively seeking a more open and healthy way forward.

 Substance Use